What We Eat Matters

 - Ujamaa Health Foodstore in Crown Heights

-*Note that 350Brooklyn does not have the capacity to vet private businesses, therefore does not endorse any businesses listed.
+*Note that 350Brooklyn does not have the capacity to vet private businesses, and so does not endorse any businesses listed.
 This information is offered in good faith as a general guide.

 Remember to BYOX!

-Remembering to bring your own bottles, reusable bags, utensils, straws, and food and beverage containers whenever you’ll need them is a wonderful habit to make to help reduce excess plastic waste.
+Bringing your own reusable bags, utensils, and food and beverage containers wherever you’ll need them is a great way to reduce your personal plastic consumption.

-The UN’s Food and Agricultural Organization has estimated that one-third of all food produced for human consumption is wasted.
-Returning the nutrients in food scraps and leftovers to the soil via composting improves soil health, facilitates water retention, and lessens the need for fertilizers and pesticides.
+The UN’s Food and Agricultural Organization has estimated that one-third of all food produced for human consumption is wasted Instead of fueling humans, this food fuels climate change by releasing methane.
+Meanwhile, if we recycle the nutrients in food scraps by composting, we improve soil health, facilitate water retention, and lessen the need for fertilizers and pesticides.

-A selection of farmers markets also offer food waste recycling.
-You can find more information on participating markets near you via the GrowNYC website.
+Farmers markets all across the city also offer compost sites.
+You can find more information on participating markets via the GrowNYC website.